|Where it is

-There are remains of a Roman villa on the furthermost part of the land where the gulf of Portoferraio starts, next to the Martello Tower; this is the Roman villa also called "of Linguella".
-Built in the middle of the I century BC as a sea villa dedicated to otium, it stayed intact longer than the Villa in Le Grotte and that of Capo Castello.
+There are remains of a Roman villa on the furthermost part of the land where the gulf of Portoferraio starts, next to the Martello Tower: this is the Roman villa also called "of Linguella".
+Built in the middle of the I century BC as a sea villa dedicated to otium, it remained intact longer than the Villa in Le Grotte and that of Capo Castello.

 It was made bigger between the I century BC and the I century AD, and was biggest and at its maximum splendour in the II century AD, when, seemingly, Publio Aclio Attiano, Prefect of the Praetorium of Emperor Hadrian, stayed there for reasons connected with the granite quarries.

-In the III century the state of the villa started to go downhill, as did the entire Roman Empire; once it was abandoned, it became a home for poor people, then a building that provided material for new buildings, until both the hand of man and the weather destroyed it completely, to the point of being nothing more than a distant memory.
+In the III century the conditions of the villa started to go downhill, as did the entire Roman Empire; once it was abandoned, it became first a refuge for poor people, then a building that provided material for new buildings, until both the hand of man and the weather destroyed it completely, to the point of being nothing more than a distant memory.

 In 1548 Cosimo de' Medici had the entire area changed so that one of his best Medicean Fortresses could be built there: the Linguella Fortress.
 This is when we have the first official proof of a Roman villa at the entrance to the gulf of Portoferraio.